NowakArtur97/To-Do-List/README.md

 ## General info

 Todo list app built in HTML, CSS and JavaScript.
 It has been designed in such a way that it resembles a cork board.

+## Demo

+The application is available on Github Pages at: https://nowakartur97.github.io/ToDo-List/

 ## Built With